mscharhag/ET/README.md

 ```

 Note that the order of the mapping configuration is important (like the order of catch statements).
-Most specific mappings should be defined first.
+More specific mappings should be defined first.

 For example:
 ```java